Configuration guide

 To enable debug mode set the SQLMESH_DEBUG

 Enabling this mode ensures that full backtraces are printed when using CLI.
-Additionally, the default log level is set to DEBUG
+The default log level is set to DEBUG

 when this mode is enabled.